sammaicodes/BusinessLookup.Solution/README.md

 ## Sample Query

-* _To search through a specific property follow the following format in the browser: http://localhost:<port number>/api/<>/?RateReview=5_
+* _To search through a specific property follow the following format in the browser: http://localhost:5000/api/localBusinesses/?RateReview=5_
+* _Response example should return all instances where the RateReview is 5_
 ## Known Bugs

 * _Nothing yet_